How to Achieve Success with a Virtual Sales Team

 Now, we don’t have a choice.
 Everyone is working remotely and sales leaders need to manage virtual sales teams.
 As a digital sales transformation company, we at Vengreso live and breathe what we teach B2B sellers with our own virtual sales team.
 In fact, our entire workforce is virtual.

 But how do you preserve culture within a Virtual Sales Team?
 It’s challenging when the whole team doesn’t gather together in a physical office space – but it’s absolutely possible to develop and sustain a positive sales culture.

-We interviewed Mario Martinez Jr., CEO and co-founder of Vengreso, to provide some insights on this topic.
+We interviewed Mario Martinez Jr., CEO and founder of Vengreso, to provide some insights on this topic.
 Check out the video below for the full interview which was recorded before the COVID-19 timeframe.

-In this video Mario answers the question: How Do You Preserve Culture with a Virtual Sales Team?
+In this video Mario answers an important question for every sales leader: How Do You Preserve Culture with a Virtual Sales Team?
 It’s challenging when the whole team doesn’t gather together in a physical office space – but it’s absolutely possible to preserve a positive culture….
-Keep in mind, this video was recorded long before the pandemic forced sales teams to go virtual.
+Keep in mind, this video was recorded long before the pandemic forced everyone into remote selling.